 Valerie Johnson: Students whose last name begins with M–Z; Room 430 Brogden Psychology Building

 Please see this link for instructions on how to use Scheduling Assistant.
-We have three advisors in the psychology department; all currently declared students should try to schedule an appointment with their assigned advisor.
+We have two advisors in the psychology department; all currently declared students should try to schedule an appointment with their assigned advisor.

 Appointments may be made up to two weeks in advance, with at least 24 hours advance notice.
 Students are allowed only one appointment in a two week period.
 Please note that students are limited to one 25-minute appointment within a two-week interval.
 Students who are more than 10 minutes late for an appointment will be required to reschedule.